 Video from cameras is sent to a robot-side edge server.
-Video is captured using OpenCV [18], then object detection is performed using a PyTorch implementation of YOLO v3 [16].
-For video processing, mask R-CNN (Region-based Convolutional Neural Networks) [17], an algorithm that surrounds detected objects with a rectangle and recognizes the object type for each pixel and colors it accordingly, can be used.
-The processed video is transmitted via UDP using ffmpeg [19] to HoloLens [20], an MR headset worn by users, for display.
-HoloLens is a standalone head-mounted computer made by Microsoft that displays holograms and recognizes user gaze and gestures to provide a MR experience.
+Video is captured using OpenCV OpenCV team (2005), then object detection is performed using a PyTorch implementation of YOLO v3 Redmon and Farhadi (2018).
+For video processing, mask R-CNN (Region-based Convolutional Neural Networks) He et al. (2017), an algorithm that surrounds detected objects with a rectangle and recognizes the object type for each pixel and colors it accordingly, can be used.
+The processed video is transmitted via UDP using ffmpeg FFmpeg team (2002) to HoloLens Microsoft (1991), an MR headset worn by users, for display.
+HoloLens is a standalone headmounted computer made by Microsoft that displays holograms and recognizes user gaze and gestures to provide a MR experience.